hotelcaliforniabm/arc/README.md

 ![alt text](v1_amp_interior.jpg "Our custom 2kw RMS amp")

 ### DMX LED Dimmer pack
-To control our LED fixtures via DMX we built two of these 12ch babies that can drive 5a per channel (30a total).
+To control our LED fixtures via DMX we built two of these 12ch babies that can drive 5a per channel (capped to 30a peak).
 ![alt text](v1_dmx_dimmer_interior.jpg "Custom 30a DMX Dimmer pack")

 ## Known issues